ashivaram23/renderer/README.md

 ## Resources

 - [Physically Based Rendering: From Theory to Implementation, 4th edition](https://pbr-book.org/4ed/) by Matt Pharr, Wenzel Jakob, and Greg Humphreys.
-In particular, Chapter 7 on acceleration structure implementation, chapter 8 on sampling, and 13 on light transport theory
+In particular, chapter 7 on acceleration structure implementation, chapter 8 on sampling, and chapter 13 on light transport theory
 - [Real Time Rendering, 4th edition](https://www.realtimerendering.com/) by Tomas Akenine-Möller, Eric Haines, Naty Hoffman, Angelo Pesce, Michał Iwanicki, and Sébastien Hillaire.
 The ray-triangle intersection method in this path tracer is from chapter 22.8
 - Fundamentals of Computer Graphics, 5th edition by Steve Marschner and Peter Shirley
 - [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley, Trevor David Black, and Steve Hollasch